minimo-io/braaay-front-site/README.md

   - We need to be able to see a log of our WP GraphQL queries so to know if we are hitting a log.
     - This might need to better configure Breeze cache.

-- Add component for schema.
+- Add component for seo schema.
 - Filtering menu in search should receive a payload will selecteed filters, and pre-select a country for example.
 - On modal we need hover with white opacity in the BG, like https://v3.tailwindcss.com/docs/installation (open menu) Also when clicked in category > All filters